EldricArlo/Oracore/README.md

     ```
     > **Note on Expected OCSP Test Behavior**
     >
     > One test case in `test_pki_verification` intentionally validates a certificate pointing to a non-existent local OCSP server (`http://127.0.0.1:8888`).
-The network request will fail, and the `hsc_verify_user_certificate` function **must** return `-4` (the error code for `HSC_VERIFY_ERROR_REVOKED_OR_OCSP_FAILED`).
+The network request will fail, and the `hsc_verify_user_certificate` function **must** return `-12` (the error code for `HSC_ERROR_CERT_REVOKED_OR_OCSP_FAILED`).
 The test asserts this specific return value.
 This "failure" is the desired outcome, as it proves that our "Fail-Closed" security policy is correctly implemented: if revocation status cannot be confirmed for any reason, the certificate is treated as invalid.

 3.  **Run the demo program:**
     ```bash